vsariola/sointu/README.md

   - Make sure the assembly code is readable after compiling: it should have liberally comments *in the outputted .asm file*.
-This allows humans to study the outputted code and figure out more easily if there's still way to squueze out instructions from the code.
+This allows humans to study the outputted code and figure out more easily if there's still way to squeeze out instructions from the code.
   - Instead of prematurely adding %ifdef toggles to optimize away unused features, start with the most advanced featureset and see if you can implement it in a generalized way.
 For example, all the modulations are now